PrithiviRajG/markDown/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.1.

+This is created with the markdown plugin provided by https://github.com/dimpu/angular2-markdown

+This sample app is just using the plugin to check the mark down feature in Angular 4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.